 The Company entered into a Comprehensive Supply Agreement with Navistar, effective as of June 24, 2008.
 On January 28, 2010, the Company entered into a First Addendum to the Comprehensive Supply Agreement, agreeing to shift production of certain products from the Company's Columbus, Ohio facility to its Matamoros, Mexico facility, in order to meet the needs of Navistar as a result of its relocation of certain production to its Escobedo, Mexico assembly plant.
 Under this Comprehensive Supply Agreement, as amended, the Company continues to be the primary supplier of Navistar's original equipment and service requirements for fiberglass reinforced parts, as long as the Company remains competitive in cost, quality and delivery, through October 31, 2013.
+The Company and Navistar are jointly working to negotiate a new supply agreement, which would become effective upon the expiration of the existing agreement.

-The Company makes products for Navistar's Springfield, Ohio; Garland, Texas; Tulsa, Oklahoma; and Escobedo, Mexico assembly plants.
+The Company makes products for Navistar's Springfield, Ohio; Tulsa, Oklahoma; and Escobedo, Mexico assembly plants.
 The Company works closely on new product development with Navistar's engineering and research personnel.
-Some of the products sold to Navistar include hoods, roofs, air deflectors, air fairings, fenders, splash panels, and other components.
-Sales to Navistar amounted to approximately 44% and 55% of total sales for 2011 and 2010, respectively.
+Some of the products sold to Navistar include hoods, roofs, air deflectors, cab extenders, fender extensions, splash panels, and other components.
+Sales to Navistar amounted to approximately 39% and 44% of total sales for 2012 and 2011, respectively.